ljavierrodriguez/api/README.md

         "scope": null,
         "refresh_token": "b52a5790f22846d2c6c3b5044f6ca88523724e88"
     }

+**Since your are using UserCredentials you probable want the current_user id, you can request it using the following API method:**

+    GET [/me/]

+**The response will be something like:**

+    {
+        "code": 200,
+        "data": {
+            "user_id": 1,
+            "username": "john@4geeks.co"
+        }
+    }

+##RESOURCES

 After you have your "authorization code" you can use any API request by appending the authorization code as a GET or post parameter.

-##RESOURCES
+    1. User
+        1.1 Get autenticated user id (if using UserCredentials) [GET]
     1. Badges
         1.1 Get badges of student [GET]
         1.2 Get all badges [GET]